AdaCore/spark2014/lrm/source/packages.rst

 Common Rationale for Refined Aspects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Where it is possible to specify subprogram behaviour using a language feature that
+Where it is possible to specify subprogram behavior using a language feature that
 refers to abstract state, it should be possible to define a corresponding *refined*
 version of the language feature that refers to the decomposition of that abstract state.